wagtail-packages/wagtail-exposapi/README.md

 You can add options to see more details: `--expanded` includes the 200 responses in the output, `--all` includes all responses endpoints in a site (could be slow depending the size of the size).

-Create a new command in your site that extends `BaseResponsesCommand` and override the `get_urls` method to provide the urls to check.
+Create a new command in your site that extends `BaseResponsesCommand`.

 ```python
 from exposapi.responses_command import BaseResponsesCommand